Rainbow lorikeet: As a pest

 Many fruit orchard owners consider them a pest, as they often fly in groups and strip trees containing fresh fruit.
 In urban areas, the birds create nuisance noise and foul outdoor areas and vehicles with droppings.

-In Western Australia, a major impact of the rainbow lorikeet is competition with indigenous bird species.
-This includes domination of food sources and competition for increasingly scarce nesting hollows.
+The rainbow lorikeet was accidentally released into the southwest of Western Australia near the University of Western Australia in the 1960s and they have since been classified as a pest.
+They have a major impact there by competing with indigenous bird species, including domination of food sources and competition for increasingly scarce nesting hollows.
 Bird species such as the purple-crowned lorikeet, the Carnaby's black cockatoo, and the Australian ringneck are adversely affected or displaced.